-The photo on the left is one I found from another blogger on a general Google search (I’ve provided a link to her blog so she gets credit!) taken 10/26/2010, and on the right is one I took 6/20/2017.
+The photo on the left is one I found from another blogger on a general Google search (I’ve provided a link to her blog so she gets credit!) taken 10/26/2010, and below is one I took 6/20/2017.
 You can see how much overgrowth of weeds has been allowed to happen at the site.
 It’s been virtually taken over by the weeds, trees, and foliage, to the point that there was so much of the ruins that I didn’t even realize existed until I found the other photograph online!
 For example there is some sort of large round object about halfway up and toward the right side in the left photo, and if I blow up mine and know where to look I can just barely find it.The three windows are nearly obscured, and just off the end of the walkway is a large slab of something.
 In her photo it’s clearly a piece of structure but in mine it’s almost not noticed.
 So our visit was interesting, but rather underwhelming, primarily because you just couldn’t see much at all.
 In addition, I’ve been trying to find information online that has diagrams showing me what it was I was seeing.
 Don’t get me wrong, there is some information on the small information stations located along the parkway in the area.
 But the information isn’t as clear or informative as it could be.
-One example is where a sign stated that “the tailraces are visible” and it had a picture of tailraces that may have looked a little like this:
+One example is where a sign stated that “the tailraces are visible” and it had a picture of tailraces that may have looked a little like this to the right:

 Now honestly, does anyone know what a tailrace is?
 I sure didn’t!
 And I sure couldn’t figure it out just by looking at the picture.
 Was it the part sticking out?
 Was it the part going in?
 Was it the path over the whole thing?
 Well, here’s your vocabulary word for today.
 The tailrace is the place where the water comes out from the flume from the mill, those little small canal-like areas.
 Here is how those same tailraces appeared yesterday noted by the yellow arrow, from a slightly different perspective.

 I also mentioned earlier in the blog by that very first photo, that there were remnants of the train trestles still present.
 You can see them here.
-They are the bits of rusted iron that is sticking up just to the left of the walking path on the right side of the photo.
+They are the bits of rusted iron that are sticking up just to the left of the walking path on the right side of the photo.

 Trying to find online maps and diagrams has been fruitless, which is frustrating.
 I’m not sure why that wouldn’t be available, as it seems it should be relatively easy information to get and provide.
 Just figuring out what the railroad trestles were was almost impossible until I stumbled on something in someone else’s blog.